gtvr/gtvr.github.io/_includes/tabs/show.md

 ### Team: Chris Payne (Leader), GTVR Membership

+### PC, Android

-Multiplatform game where you try to dodge balls coming at you from all angles.
+Dodge incoming  balls at you from all angles.
 Turn and move your head and try to keep up!